collaborative-corgi-collective-redux/angry-corgi/readme.md

 ## FAQ

+ * Do you accept pull requests?
+No.
  * Is this supported?
 Nope, use at your own peril.
  * Could this get me banned?
 Don't know.
  * I can't play with anyone.
 Angry-Corgi breaks Auto-Kick, turn it off.

+## Thanks

+Thanks to:

+ * The Spicy Chef - whose work on the original [DarkSouls3 PvP Watchdog][watchdog] made this possible.
+ * LukeYui - Who helped find and fix exploits to guard against.
+ * Eur0pa - Who created the original Dark Souls Watchdog.

 [watchdog]: https://github.com/Jellybaby34/Dark-Souls-3-PvP-Watchdog